hdShang/arxiv-daily/docs/cs-CL/2025-05-09/papers/250505815v2-tell-me-who-your-students-are-gpt-can-generate-valid-multiple-choice.md

 ---
 layout: default
-title: Tell Me Who Your Students Are: GPT Can Generate Valid Multiple-Choice Questions When Students' (Mis)Understanding Is Hinted
+title: "Tell Me Who Your Students Are: GPT Can Generate Valid Multiple-Choice Questions When Students' (Mis)Understanding Is Hinted"
 ---

 # Tell Me Who Your Students Are: GPT Can Generate Valid Multiple-Choice Questions When Students' (Mis)Understanding Is Hinted